-The Choir was founded in the fifteenth century by King Henry VI to sing daily services in his magnificent chapel.
-This remains the Choir’s role and is an important part of the lives of its 16 Choristers, 14 choral scholars and two organ scholars, who study a variety of subjects in the College.
+Sixteen boy choristers, educated at King’s College School, form part of the world-famous Choir of King’s College, Cambridge.
+The Choir was founded in the fifteenth century by King Henry VI to sing choral services in his magnificent chapel; this remains the Choir’s primary role and is an important part of the lives of its Choristers, 14 choral scholars and two organ scholars, who study a variety of subjects as undergraduates at King’s College.

-The boys usually perform choral services in the Chapel on five days each week, including Evensongs, Matins and Eucharists.
-These take place during the 8-week University Terms, with days off on Mondays and Wednesdays.
-Outside of these regular services, the Choristers have the opportunity to make radio and television broadcasts, CD recordings, and perform in magnificent concert venues around the world.
+In addition to the term-time choral services, the Choristers have the opportunity to make radio and television broadcasts, recordings, and perform in magnificent concert venues around the world.

 A musical education

-The choristership experience is probably the best musical education available to boys of this age; it also brings with it the benefits of skills that will last a lifetime.
-Performing to a highly professional standard, Choristers gain a natural self-confidence, as well as the appreciation of good time-keeping, team work, concentration, dedication and the rewards that result from hard work.
+The chorister experience is probably the best musical education available to boys of this age; it also brings with it the benefits of skills that will last a lifetime.
+Performing to a professional standard, Choristers gain a natural self-confidence, as well as an appreciation of good timekeeping, team work, concentration and dedication.

 ROUTINE, EVENTS & TRAINING